AlcoholRehabHelp Logo

 Is Cirrhosis Reversible?

 Many doctors believe liver damage from cirrhosis is irreversible.
-However, in recent years, some studies have shown that liver cirrhosis may be reversible.5
+However, some recent studies have shown that liver cirrhosis may be reversible.5 Moreover, recovery from this condition depends on your cirrhosis and if you stop drinking.

-Scientists are still trying to develop better medical treatment options for alcoholic liver disease.
-Early diagnosis and treatment is key to helping prevent further damage.
+Scientists are still developing better medical treatment options for alcoholic liver disease.
+Early diagnosis and treatment are key to helping prevent further damage.

 All Alcoholrehabhelp content is medically reviewed or fact checked to ensure as much factual accuracy as possible.